DataDog/terraform-provider-datadog/website/docs/r/logs_integration_pipeline.html.markdown

 Provides a Datadog [Logs Pipeline API](https://docs.datadoghq.com/api/?lang=python#logs-pipelines) resource to manage the [integrations](https://docs.datadoghq.com/logs/log_collection/?tab=tcpussite).

-Integration pipelines are the pipelines that automatically installed for your organization when sending the logs with specific sources.
+Integration pipelines are the pipelines that are automatically installed for your organization when sending the logs with specific sources.
 You don't need to maintain or update these types of pipelines.
-Keeping them as resources, however, allows you to manage the order of your pipelines by referencing them in your [datadog_logs_pipeline_order](logs_pipeline_order.html#datadog_logs_pipeline_order).
-If you don't need `pipeline_order` feature, this resource declaration can be omitted.
+Keeping them as resources, however, allows you to manage the order of your pipelines by referencing them in your [datadog_logs_pipeline_order](logs_pipeline_order.html#datadog_logs_pipeline_order) resource.
+If you don't need the `pipeline_order` feature, this resource declaration can be omitted.

 ## Example Usage